Hiking the Ring Arch Trail in Arches National Park

 Distance: 3.0 miles / 4.8 km

-The Ring Arch Trail in Arches National Park is one of several adventures that do not follow a trail managed by the National Park Service.
+The Ring Arch Trail in Arches National Park is a little-known day hike to a hidden arch near the beginning of Arches National Park Road, one of several adventures in the park that does not follow a designated or maintained trail by the National Park Service.

-With this in mind, I personally think that the Ring Arch Trail, along with many others, is a great option to explore Arches, while leaving the vast majority of the crowds in the park behind!
+With all this in mind, I personally think that the Ring Arch Trail is a great and fun option to enjoy Arches National Park without the crowds, especially first thing in the morning, as it is one of the first adventures off the 18.4-mile (29.6 km) main park road.

 Ring Arch Trailhead Parking